jazzband/django-analytical/docs/services/optimizely.rst

 Internal IP addresses
 ---------------------

-Usually you do not want to use A/B testing on your development or internal IP addresses.
-By default, if the tags detect that the client comes from any address in the :const:`INTERNAL_IPS` setting, the tracking code is commented out.
-See :const:`ANALYTICAL_INTERNAL_IPS` for important information about detecting the visitor IP address.
+Usually you do not want to track clicks from your development or internal IP addresses.
+By default, if the tags detect that the client comes from any address in the :const:`OPTIMIZELY_INTERNAL_IPS` setting, the tracking code is commented out.
+It takes the value of :const:`ANALYTICAL_INTERNAL_IPS` by default (which in turn is :const:`INTERNAL_IPS` by default).
+See :ref:`identifying-visitors` for important information about detecting the visitor IP address.